+VISIT

-VISIT NPSAday.org
+NPSAday.org

 Background

 Physician suicide was a crisis long before COVID-19.
 More than half of physicians know a physician who has either considered, attempted or died by suicide in their career.
 Now physicians have been in a non-stop crisis for more than a year, with COVID-19 inflicting serious psychological wounds upon them.

 Left untreated, burnout could cause more cases of depression, anxiety, PTSD, substance use and suicidal thoughts in physicians.
 It's these physicians who are more likely to leave medicine, or worse, die by a preventable suicide death.

 National Physician Suicide Awareness Day

 National Physician Suicide Awareness Day (#NPSADay) is here to help everyone prevent physician suicide - including physicians, their colleagues and their loved ones.
 We need to come together and break down the culture of silence around physician mental health.
 It's a time to talk - and to act - so physicians' struggles don't become mental health emergencies.

 Together, we can shift the paradigm from a system where physicians think that burnout, depression or suicidal thoughts are something they must overcome by themselves to one where they see the support system around them willing to help them seek mental health care.
 This can start today.
 Reach out and engage physicians, their colleagues, their loved ones or others in your network to join in recognizing #NPSADay.

 How to Engage Others

-- Share Your Story: Talking about your own experience is a great way to begin a conversation with others about mental health, while also breaking down stigma and creating a safe space. - Educate on Mental Health Care: Share the resources available at NPSADay.org with physicians to arm them with the information and tools they may need to access mental health care services. - Amplify on Social Media: Utilize the NPSADay.org Toolkit to spread the word far and wide by talking about the physician suicide epidemic across social media channels and use #NPSADay in your posts.
+- Share Your Story: Talking about your own experience is a great way to begin a conversation with others about mental health, while also breaking down stigma and creating a safe space.

+- Educate on Mental Health Care: Share

+the resources available at NPSADay.org

+with physicians to arm them with the

+information and tools they may need to

+access mental health care services.

+- Amplify on Social Media: Utilize the NPSADay.org Toolkit to spread the word far and wide by talking about the increasing rates of physician suicide across social media channels and use #NPSADay in your posts.
-What You Can Do

-The following are 5 evidence-based actions1 physicians can do - and their loved ones and colleagues can encourage - to help prevent suicide.
+Guide for Individuals Take action with Vital Signs: The Campaign to Prevent Physician Suicide What You Can Do The following are 5 evidence-based actions1 physicians can do - and their loved ones and colleagues can encourage - to help prevent suicide.